 ISU-Meridian biomedical lab installs new high-tech research tool

-MERIDIAN - The College of Pharmacy at the Idaho State University-Meridian Health Science Center is home to a new high-tech tool designed to help scientists advance clinical and translational research at ISU.
+MERIDIAN-The College of Pharmacy at the Idaho State University-Meridian Health Science Center is home to a new high-tech tool designed to help scientists advance clinical and translational research at ISU.

-The triple quadrupole liquid chromatography mass spectrometer—LC-MS/MS for short—is the first of its kind at Idaho State University and one of only a handful in the state, said Dr. Kirk Hevener, assistant professor of biomedical and pharmaceutical sciences at ISU-Meridian.
+The triple quadrupole liquid chromatography mass spectrometer—LC-MS/MS for short—is the first of its kind at Idaho State University and one of a handful in the state, said Dr. Kirk Hevener, assistant professor of biomedical and pharmaceutical sciences at ISU-Meridian.

 Housed in the biomedical laboratory in the L.S.
 Skaggs Pharmacy Complex, the instrument will enable researchers to measure amounts and concentrations of chemical and biological compounds with a high degree of sensitivity.